projectacrn/acrn-hypervisor/doc/tutorials/agl-vms.rst

    Demo concept

 :numref:`agl-demo-concept` shows the AGL demo system configuration.
 The hardware is an Intel Kaby Lake NUC and three displays for the cluster meter, the In-Vehicle Infotainment (IVI) system, and the rear seat entertainment (RSE).
-For the software, there are three VMs running on top of ACRN:
+For software, three VMs run on top of ACRN:

-* Clear Linux OS runs as the service OS (Service VM) to control the cluster meter,
+* Clear Linux OS runs as the service OS (Service VM) to control the cluster meter.
-* an AGL instance runs as a user OS (User VM) controlling the IVI display, and
+* An AGL instance runs as a user OS (User VM) to control the IVI display.
-* a second AGL User VM controls the RSE display.
+* A second AGL User VM controls the RSE display.

 :numref:`agl-demo-setup` shows the hardware and display images of a running demo: